Montzi/Workoutapp/README.md

 shows the target length, the session clock keeps running, and you log it when you come back.
 In the time estimate a cardio block counts its full length plus the usual changeover minutes.

+## Getting out of a panel

+**Muscle groups** and **Move day** both open a panel with a cross in the top right and a "Back to the day" link at the bottom.
+Turning a day off also closes whatever panel was open, so you land back on the day card rather than in a half open editor.

 ## Turning a day on and off

 - A scheduled day has **Turn this day off**.
 It becomes a rest day for that date only, and the weekly schedule underneath is untouched.
+- A day you turned off leads with **Turn this day back on**, and says plainly that the weekly schedule underneath is untouched.
-- A day that is off, or a normal rest day, has **Activate this day**, which builds a session from the muscle groups you have not trained this week.
+- A normal rest day has **Activate this day**, which builds a session from the muscle groups you have not trained this week.
+A day that is off can be used that way too.
-- A day you turned off also gets **Put the schedule back**.

 Miss Monday, turn it off, activate Tuesday, and the week catches up.

 ## The week band

 Under the wordmark: the ISO week number, how many of the seven days you have logged, and a row of seven dates.
 A logged day gets a check mark and goes dark.

+**Days that have not happened yet are dimmed and cannot be tapped.** There is nothing to log for a day that has not arrived.
+Planning happens in the numbered week strip lower down, which stays fully clickable in both directions.

-Tap any date to see that day's log, the total time, the set count, and every exercise with its set count and last weight used.
+Tap any date up to today to see that day's log, the total time, the set count, and every exercise with its set count and last weight used.
 Sets you marked done rather than worked through are flagged as such.